GeeWee/geewee.github.io/_posts/2019-08-08-django-auto-prefetching.md

 django-auto-prefetching is being used internally at the danish startup [reccoon](https://www.reccoon.dk/), in a Django codebase of about 20k lines of code.
 We had a lot of endpoints that weren’t optimized, and we’ve seen a general 30-40% speedup in response times across our whole API, just by inheriting our ViewSets from AutoPrefetchMixin

+## What's next?
+I think there's many more improvements to be had in automatic prefetching, and I think it could potentially solve a lot of pain points in Django.
+With more engineering effort it should be possible to trace the lifespan of models coming from a specific `QuerySet`, and automatically prefetch the related objects needed.
+It's probably never going to be perfect, but Django is very smart in a lot of aspects, and it seems wild that we're still writing this part by hand.

-But try it out for yourself.
+Try `django-auto-prefetching` out for yourself.
 You can find it on [PyPI](https://pypi.org/project/django-auto-prefetching/), and make sure to report any issues you find on [Github](https://github.com/GeeWee/django-auto-prefetching)